 In 1965, Medicare was enacted, clearing the way for medical care to our nation’s seniors.
-Then in the early ’80’s, in an attempt to put a brake on the escalating costs of hospitalizations, came the DRGs, or Diagnostic Related Groups.
+Then in the early 1980’s, in an attempt to put a brake on the escalating costs of hospitalizations, came the DRGs, or Diagnostic Related Groups.
 DRGs limited reimbursement to hospitals based on diagnosis.
 By 1989 the hospital in Wheeler was broke and closed, as most of the patients there suffered from arthritis, a diagnosis not often meeting the DRG requirements for reimbursement.
 After attempting to maintain local medical care for years, the last of the physicians left in 1990.
 In 2003 the local health district finally paid off the residual hospital debts.

-Tillamook County General Hospital graciously stepped in and hired locum tenens physicians, who would rotate in and out of the community every three months.
+Tillamook County General Hospital (TCGH) graciously stepped in and hired locum tenens physicians, who would rotate in and out of the community every three months.
 In the summer of 1992 they were seeing seven patients a day.
 Most locals avoided medical care, waiting for some permanent staff.

-– Dr. Harry Rinehart, Retired Medical Director
+-Created from the writings of Dr. Harry Rinehart, Retired Medical Director